 You can also limit the use of liquid chlorine, which can contribute to high pH levels, or consider using alternative sanitizing methods such as saltwater systems.

-You can limit the amount of time swimmers spend in the pool, as well as the number of swimmers in the pool at any given time.
-This is not an easy option and almost defeats to object of having a pool.
+You can limit the time swimmers spend in the pool and the number of swimmers at any time.
+This is not an easy option and almost defeats having a pool.

 How can I lower the pH in my pool fast?